Akamaaku/StoryLocke/StoryLocke1_TheEndOfEugene/Story/CH1.md

 As Eugene's friend and rival, they tend to spar with each other often.

 "Well I guess I can be you're referee.
-I know you both want to become adventurers, but I don't get why you two cannot just work together.
-Why did you both to decide to make your own adventuring team is beyond me.
-But I guess being young you will be a bit headstrong."
+I know you both want to become adventurers, but I don't get why you two cannot just form a team together.
+Why did you both to decide to compete by making your own adventuring team when you graduate is beyond me.
+But being young and headstrong is normal for your age..."
 Kukui said while shaking his head.

 "Of course they start fighting again when he just gets home."
 His mother chimes in from the side.
 "You do know you are only half Psychish and the other half is shapeshifter.
 Hence why you can get a bit more defense from other races.
 We still don't konw if how you look now will be what you look like when you're grown.
 As punishment your hair stay as pigtails until I say so."